HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 ```

 - Compare the host name with the container ID
 - What's the IP address of the container?
-Try to ping it from inside the `dockerlab` VM.
+Try to ping it from the host system (i.e. the Linux Mint VM).
 - After you exit the shell, is the container still running?
 Check with `docker ps` and `docker ps -a`
 - Stop and remove the container when you're ready, we won't need it anymore.